-I have just watched Karl Meltzer’s movie on his successful FKT (Fastest Known Time) on the Appalachian Trail.
+I have just watched a movie Karl Meltzer on his successful FKT (Fastest Known Time) on the Appalachian Trail.
 The movies called ‘Made To Be Broken!’

 While watching the movie I thought of Karl’s previous failed attempts, the most recent being in 2014.
 Let’s get one thing straight, the Appalachian Trail is tough – very tough.
 The first time you try something and fail you can put it down to inexperience, bad planning, bad luck or whatever… but I say failure is good!

 Life is full of failure and if we don’t learn how to pick ourselves up and try again, then our lives will not be complete.

 Karl personified this tenacity.
 I respected him 100% when he said he would try again in 2016.
 I knew and more importantly, he knew, that should all things go well and he breaks the record, he was in for a miserable and tough time for 40+ days.
 Days that would send him to the edge, take him to a whole new place mentally and yes, may even break him.